-TRANSIT AND CONNECTIVITY Points Development receives a Walk Score measurement of 40-60 (1 point) or 60+ or higher (2 points) Up to 2 Development provides interior bike storage for at least 1 bike per residential unit 1 point Development ties into existing bike routes 1 point RI adapted transit scoring system Up to 2 • Development is within 1 / 2 mile of a bus stop 1 point Development is within 1/4 mile of a bus stop 2 points • Alternative transit options - other no or low-cost transportation services available to all residents which can be documented with a letter or agreement with the provider .5 points AREAS OF OPPORTUNITY The statewide average HS graduation is 84%.
-See the 2022 KidsCount for reference (RIKCFactbook2022 (rikidscount.org) Up to 2 points Communities with HS graduation rate equal to or greater than 92% 2 • Communities with HS rates between 84% and 91.99%.
-1 • Communities with HS rates less than 84% 0 Development has a mixed-use component that includes rental space for a commercial business(s) (which can be in a separate ownership structure such as a condominium).
-Commercial income must be reflected in the budget; Up to 2 points additional point for spaces that create jobs for local community members and/or service the local community. • Includes commercial component (can be in basis if consistent with the Code) 1 • Creates jobs for local community members and/or service the local community 1 Development will have a range of income levels and at least 15% of the units are considered unrestricted (under LIHTC) units.
-Up to 3 points 15% of the units are market rate 1 Up to 20% of the units are market rate 2 More than 30% of the units are market rate 3 Development is designed using Crime Prevention Through Environmental Design (CPTED).
-Please see www.planning.org/pas/quicknotes /open/pdf/Qn42.pdf for the key principles of CPTED.
-Please note which 1 principles have been incorporated ENGAGEMENT AND SERVICES Developer is a community-based nonprofit that has a demonstrable track record of community engagement, is incorporated in the state of RI, has IRS 501(c)3 status and has operated housing in the neighborhood or similar neighborhoods in the state.
+TRANSIT AND CONNECTIVITY Points Development receives a Walk Score measurement of 40-60 Up to 2 (1 point) or 60+ or higher (2 points) Development provides interior bike storage for at least 1 1 point bike per residential unit 4 Development ties into existing bike routes 1 point RI adapted transit scoring system Up to 2 Development is within 1⁄2 mile of a bus stop 1 point Ор 10 2 Development is within 1⁄2 mile of a bus stop Development is within 1⁄4 mile of a bus stop 2 points Alternative transit options - other no or low-cost .5 points transportation services available to all residents which .5 points can be documented with a letter or agreement with the provider AREAS OF OPPORTUNITY The statewide average HS graduation is 84%.
+See the 2022 Up to 2 KidsCount for reference points (RIKCFactbook2022 (rikidscount.org) Communities with HS graduation rate equal to or 2 greater than 92% 4 Communities with HS rates between 84% and 1 91.99%.
+Communities with HS rates less than 84% 0 - Communices with 110 fates less than 0470 Development has a mixed-use component that includes Up to 2 rental space for a commercial business(s) (which can be in a points separate ownership structure such as a condominium).
+Commercial income must be reflected in the budget; additional point for spaces that create jobs for local community members and/or service the local community.
+4 • Includes commercial component (can be in basis if 1 consistent with the Code) 4 Creates jobs for local community members and/or 1 service the local community 11 2 Development will have a range of income levels and at least Up to 3 15% of the units are considered unrestricted (under LIHTC) points units.
+4 15% of the units are market rate 1 Up to 20% of the units are market rate 2 More than 30% of the units are market rate 3 Development is designed using Crime Prevention Through Environmental Design (CPTED).
+Please see www.planning.org/pas/quicknotes/open/pdf/Qn42.pdf 1 for the key principles of CPTED.
+Please note which principles have been incorporated ENGAGEMENT AND SERVICES Developer is a community-based nonprofit that has a demonstrable track record of community engagement, is 3 incorporated in the state of RI, has IRS 501(c)3 status and has operated housing in the neighborhood or similar neighborhoods in the state.
 The qualifying non-profit developer may be part of a joint venture if they own at least 50% of the general partner interest of the borrower entity.
-3 Developer has participated in a public engagement process that includes community meetings and community input beyond those held for the locally mandated approval process (must be documented), and the process was conducted within 12 months of the date of application for LIHTC.
-I Proposal is in a QCT and/or there is a Concerted Community Revitalization Plan that meets the criteria outlined in the Federal Criteria section of the Allocation Plan 1 Development certifies compliance with the Affordable Connectivity Program included in the 2021 Federal Infrastructure Bill.
-Up to 3 points
+Developer has participated in a public engagement process 1 that includes community meetings and community input beyond those held for the locally mandated approval process (must be documented), and the process was conducted within 12 months of the date of application for LIHTC.
+Proposal is in a QCT and/or there is a Concerted Community Revitalization Plan that meets the criteria 1 outlined in the Federal Criteria section of the Allocation Plan Development certifies compliance with the Affordable Up to 3 Connectivity Program included in the 2021 Federal points Infrastructure Bill.
+Qualified Tenants (income at or below 200% of the 2 federal poverty level("FPL")) must pay \$9.99/month l .